sherlifelix/blog/_posts/2020-08-02-what-do-think-is-the-net-worth-of-vince-carter.md

 published: false
 title: What do think is the net worth of Vince Carter?
 blog_category: LifeStyle
+description: 'His career earnings,  draft, teams he played for plenty more ...'
+keywords: 'Vince Carter , What is the net worth of Vince Carter ?'
 ---

 Vince Carter’s net worth is estimated to be around 110 million according to celebrity networth.
 He is the only player in the NBA to have played 22 seasons and in 4 different decades.
 He announced is retirement from the sport in July 2020.
 He is considered one of the greatest dunkers of all time.